 In Galaxy S8 and S8+, the default layout of Galaxy S8 navigation buttons follows its old capacitive buttons as shown below.
 This maintains the continuity for seasoned Galaxy phone users.

-But for owners who switched from other Android phones, this can be annoying because they will tap wrong buttons too often.
+But for owners who switched from other Android phones, this can be annoying because they will tap the wrong buttons too often.

-To address this issue, Samsung allows you to customize Galaxy S8 navigation buttons layout.
+To address this issue, Samsung allows you to customize the Galaxy S8 navigation buttons layout.
 You can re-order Galaxy S8 navigation buttons.

 Step 1: Go to Galaxy S8 settings